AndreLouisCaron/pcrexx/README.rst

    for incorrect use that cannot be dectected and/or prevented at compile-time (e.g. an invalid regular expression pattern).

-Specifically, the original intent is to use this library with native Win32 API functions, so direct UTF-16 support through a custom string type (for compatibility purposes) is required.

 Bonus points are accorded for the following points:

-* Built-in CMake_ build scripts (with proper supoprt for configuration through ``find_package()``)
+* Built-in CMake_ build scripts with proper support for configuration through ``find_package()``.
-* Git repository, for use as a Git_ submodule_.
+* Public Git repository (or mirror), for use as a Git_ submodule_.

 .. _CMake: http://www.cmake.org/
 .. _Git: http://git-scm.com/
 .. _submodule: http://book.git-scm.com/5_submodules.html

+Specifically, the original intent is to use this library with native Win32 API functions, so direct UTF-16 support through a custom string type (for compatibility purposes) is required.

 Other Alternatives
 ------------------